160th Infantry Regiment (United States): History

+Interwar period

+The 160th Infantry arrived at the port of New York on 24 March 1919 on the troopship USS Matsonia and was demobilized on 7 May 1919 at Camp Kearny, California.
+Per the National Defense Act of 1920, the 160th Infantry was reconstituted in the National Guard in 1921, assigned to the 40th Division, and allotted to the state of California.
+It was reorganized 23 August–6 October 1921 in southern California.
+The regimental headquarters was organized 31 January 1922 and federally recognized at Los Angeles, California.
+The 1st Battalion was involved in a train collision on 19 July 1925 near Santa Barbara, California, on its way back from summer training.
+The regiment, or elements thereof, called up to perform the following state duties: entire regiment to perform earthquake relief operations 14–22 March 1933 in the Los Angeles area; entire regiment to perform riot control during the San Francisco street car workers’ strike, 5–21 July 1934.
+The regiment conducted annual summer training at Del Monte, California, and Camp San Luis Obispo, California.
+The regiment's armory in Los Angeles hosted the fencing competition at the 1932 Summer Olympics as well as the fencing part of the modern pentathlon.

-World War Two
+World War II

-The regiment's armory, located in Los Angeles, California, hosted the fencing competition at the 1932 Summer Olympics as well as the fencing part of the modern pentathlon.
 As part of the United States mobilization during World War II, the 160th was federalized at Los Angeles, California, on 3 March 1941 and moved to Camp San Luis Obispo, California, within two weeks.
 The regiment trained there for over a year as part of the 40th Division before relocating to Fort Lewis, Washington, on 29 April 1942.
 From there, the regiment went to San Francisco, on 1 September 1942, and was shipped to Hawaii the following month.

 The regiment trained in jungle warfare there for over a year before being moved forward during January 1944 to the Solomon Islands.
 From April through December the regiment fought on New Britain Island during the New Britain campaign.
 The regiment redeployed through New Guinea and they invaded the Japanese-held Philippines on 9 January 1945.
 The regiment participated in various actions in the Philippines' Campaign (1944 to 1945) during the rest of the war.

 Lt.
-Col. Ryoichi Tozuka, the commander of the Imperial Japanese Army in Panay Island, signed the document of surrender at Cabatuan Airfield, located in Cabatuan, Iloilo, Panay Island, Philippines, on September 2, 1945, the same day as the surrender signing in Japan aboard the U.S.S.
+Col. Ryoichi Tozuka, the commander of the Imperial Japanese Army in Panay Island, signed the document of surrender at Cabatuan Airfield, located in Cabatuan, Iloilo, Panay Island, Philippines, on 2 September 1945, the same day as the surrender signing in Japan aboard the U.S.S.
 Missouri.
 This was accepted by Col. Raymond G. Stanton, comdg the 160th U.S. Infantry regiment, and was attended by Rear Admiral Ralph O. Davis, comdg the U.S. Navy's 13th Amphibious Group, and by Brig.
 Gen. Donald J. Myers, comdg the 40th Infantry Division.
 The 13th Amphibious Group was tasked to transport the 40th U.S. Infantry Division to Korea.

 The regiment returned to San Francisco on 5 April 1946 and was inactivated the next day.
 For actions in the Zambales Mountains, Company I was awarded a Presidential Unit Citation.